 SES is of the opinion that remuneration is an important tool to motivate and engage the management and the Board of the Company.
 While recognizing that fixing remuneration is prerogative of board however, SES believes that Remuneration should not only be commensurate with the efforts but should be aligned with the performance of the Company also.
-Further, remuneration should be such that it channels the energy of employees/directors on long term value creation for all stakeholders of the Company and discourages excessive/unnecessary risk taking.
+Further, remuneration should be such that it channelizes the energy of employees/directors on long term value creation for all stakeholders of the Company and discourages excessive/ unnecessary risk taking.
 In nutshell remuneration should be fair, reasonable and commensurate with qualification experience and efforts.
+While, the performance of Executive Directors is reflected in the profits earned by the Company, the same cannot be a strict benchmark for measuring performance of NEDs, at least in the short-run.
+SES is of the opinion that performance of NEDs (including IDs) can be evaluated by assessing various non-financial parameters.
+These include achievement of the strategic goals, adoption of good corporate governance practices and the likes.

-REVISION IN EXECUTIVE DIRECTOR'S REMUNERATION (NOT APPLICABLE TO PSUs)
+EXECUTIVE DIRECTOR'S REMUNERATION (NOT APPLICABLE TO PSUs)